MetusM/Comet/README.md

 9. Use our latest Habbo.swf (folder: _Files)
 10. Make sure you use the latest Comet version.

+# Downloads
+SWF: http://sulake.cc/Comet-Protect/Comet-SWFS.rar (You need to replace the existing Habbo.swf with the new one which you can find in _Folder)

 # I found bugs :-(
 Let us know!